 I remember it being quite overwhelming, with so many people to meet, but Bharti Patel, who plays my mum, has to be one of the nicest people in the business (as well as an amazing actress) and she took me under her wing.
 She’s very much a mentor for me and that started from day one.
 I’ve learnt pretty much everything I know thanks to Bharti and Doctors.

-What’s it like walking the red carpet at award ceremonies and do you enjoy choosing your outfits for these events?
+How is the experience walking the red carpet at award ceremonies and do you enjoy choosing your outfits for these events?

 I’ve only been to one.
 It was a great experience, lots of fun, but not something I’m most comfortable with.
 Not yet anyway.
 There are a lot of people and you do feel quite awkward having your photo taken.
 But I feel very fortunate to have experienced it!
 Hopefully it won’t be the last.
 It’s tough picking an outfit because you get scared someone else will turn up in the same thing!

 I do love musicals.
 I grew up watching musicals, both on screen and also on stage when we could.
 I’ve always been a huge fan.
-I’m not sure whether I’d like to do a stage musical though – I think Musical Theatre performers are some of the hardest workers in the business!
+I’m not sure whether I’d like to do a stage musical though – I think musical theatre performers are some of the hardest workers in the business!
 And the level of talent is just incredible.
 I’m happy for it to be just a source of inspiration at the moment and to stick to screen acting.
-However, if I got the chance to be in a movie musical, or a musical TV series… well, that would just be the ultimate dream I think.
+However, if I got the chance to be in a movie musical, or a musical TV series… well, that would just be the ultimate dream, I think.
 The perfect opportunity for my love of musicals and my love of screen acting to come together.

 Being outside and spending time with animals.
 I’m definitely happiest in the countryside.